JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

     background information or theory on the losses here in detail.

-Using Losses.jl
+Using LossFunctions.jl
 ----------------

-Once installed the Losses package can be imported just as any other Julia package.
+Once installed the LossFunctions package can be imported just as any other Julia package.

 .. code-block:: julia

-    using Losses
+    using LossFunctions

 To get help on specific functionality you can either look up the information here, or if you prefer you can make use of Julia's